 "PTEN Hamartoma Tumor Syndrome" – What Is It?

-PTEN hamartoma tumor syndrome (PHTS) comprises several diseases based on mutations, i.e., genetic changes in the PTEN gene.
+PTEN hamartoma tumor syndrome (PHTS) comprises several diseases based on pathogenic variants, i.e., genetic changes in the PTEN gene.
 Cowden syndrome (CS) and Bannayan-Riley-Ruvalcaba syndrome (BRRS) are these diseases.
 In most cases, PTEN-associated Proteus syndrome (PS) and Proteus-like syndrome are also included.
 Clinically, PHTS is characterized by a large head circumference (macrocephaly), numerous polyps in the gastrointestinal tract, benign fatty tissue tumors, vascular malformations, and mental retardation/disorders from the autistic spectrum.
 There is also an increased risk of numerous malignant diseases such as breast and endometrial cancer, bowel, kidney, skin, and thyroid cancer.

 How Is "PTEN Hamartoma Tumor Syndrome" Diagnosed?